cheeeeeeeeeen/RoR2-Qb-Drone/README.md

 **2.0.6**
 - Add Arms Race support from Chen's Classic Items.
+- Update the code so that Qb will follow new rules of Artifact of Machines from Chen's Gradius Mod.

 **2.0.5**
 - Update the mod so that it works after another update of Chen's Gradius Mod.